monzelr/ndsharray/README.md

 The mmap approach is using the shared memory, which can be accessed by different CPUs/python instances.
-Using shared memory is much faster than the pickle approach - you can even do a video streaming on a Raspberry Pi / Jetson Nano over multiple python processes\
+Using shared memory is much faster than the pickle approach - you can even do a video streaming on a Raspberry Pi / Jetson Nano over multiple python processes.\
-This library is eas to use, just initialize the shared array with a unique tag and write/read!
-You can even change the numpy array size/shape/dtype during runtime - the mmap will be silently rebuild if there is a change in the numpy array size/shape/dtype.
+This library is easy-to-use, just initialize the shared array with a unique tag and write/read!
+You can even change the numpy array dimension/shape/dtype during runtime - the mmap will be silently rebuild if there is a change in the numpy array  size/shape/dtype.

 Small Example Code:
 ```python